 Introduction to Hudson Falls, New York

 Hudson Falls, New York, in Washington county, is 38 miles NE of Schenectady, New York (center to center) and 143 miles NW of Boston, Massachusetts.
-The village lies within the Glens Falls metropolitan area, and has a population of 6,927.
+The village lies within the Glens Falls metropolitan area.

 Hudson Falls History